TomJB1/my-website-jekyll/_posts/published/2024-12-01-How to not google it anymore.md

 If you are looking for a small or independent website.
 - [marginalia](https://search.marginalia.nu/) - really shines when searching about a topic.
 - [indieseek.xyz](https://indieseek.xyz/links/search.php) - a very curated search engine.
 This makes finding anything specific (even specific topics) hard but all the links are high-quality.
 A good starting point for a search.
+- [wiby](https://wiby.org/) - a lot of very old fashioned results which can be fun to see.
+- [Search my site](https://searchmysite.net/) - Mixture of results that often contains very interesting blogs and personal websites.

 ## Wikis
 - [Wikipedia](https://en.wikipedia.org) - yes it's not really a search engine but still an extremely useful source of information.